-Aejaz Sayeed, PhD, is a molecular cell biologist with a particular focus on cancer biomarkers associated with the entire spectrum of the disease.
-His research interests are focused on the mechanisms of cancer progression and development of refractory states with a special emphasis on cellular signaling, metabolism, targeted therapeutics and microvesicles.
+Aejaz Sayeed, PhD, is a molecular cell biologist with a particular focus on cancer biomarkers.
+He is currently working on the development of a liquid biopsy platform using human plasma to identify signatures enabling surveillance of hepatocellular carcinoma in chronic liver disease patients.
+His research interests have been focused on the mechanisms of cancer progression and development of refractory states with a special emphasis on cellular signaling, metabolism and targeted therapeutics.

 Before joining Baruch S. Blumberg Institute as an assistant professor, Dr. Sayeed worked as a research faculty for more than six years in the department of cancer biology at Thomas Jefferson University where he studied the molecular crosstalk between β1 integrins and insulin-like growth factor receptor.
 He received an American Cancer Society/IRG award for this work.
 Using in vivo conditional transgenic model systems of prostate cancer, Dr. Aejaz investigated underlying molecular mechanisms of radiation resistance and also dissected the role of exosomes in prostate cancer progression.
 At Thomas Jefferson University, he taught courses on cancer signaling and metabolism in the graduate program of biochemistry and molecular biology.